Kaluza–Klein theory: Field equations from the Kaluza hypothesis

 as seen in the recovery of the electromagnetic stress–energy tensor above.
 The 5D curvature tensors are complex, and most English-language reviews contain errors in either $\widetilde{G}_{ab}$ or $\widetilde{R}_{ab}$, as does the English translation of Thiry.
-See Williams for a complete set of 5D curvature tensors under the cylinder condition, evaluated using tensor-algebra software.
+In 2015, a complete set of 5D curvature tensors under the cylinder condition, evaluated using tensor-algebra software, was produced.

 Equations of motion from the Kaluza hypothesis

 The equations of motion are obtained from the five-dimensional geodesic hypothesis in terms of a 5-velocity $\widetilde{U}^a \equiv dx^a/ds$:

 This equation can be recast in several ways, and it has been studied in various forms by authors including Kaluza, Pauli, Gross & Perry, Gegenberg & Kunstatter, and Wesson & Ponce de Leon, but it is instructive to convert it back to the usual 4-dimensional length element $c^2\,d\tau^2 \equiv g_{\mu\nu}\,dx^\mu\,dx^\nu$, which is related to the 5-dimensional length element $ds$ as given above:

 Then the 5D geodesic equation can be written for the spacetime components of the 4-velocity:

 The term quadratic in $U^\nu$ provides the 4D geodesic equation plus some electromagnetic terms:

 The term linear in $U^\nu$ provides the Lorentz force law:

 This is another expression of the "Kaluza miracle".
 The same hypothesis for the 5D metric that provides electromagnetic stress–energy in the Einstein equations, also provides the Lorentz force law in the equation of motions along with the 4D geodesic equation.
 Yet correspondence with the Lorentz force law requires that we identify the component of 5-velocity along the fifth dimension with electric charge:

 where $m$ is particle mass, and $q$ is particle electric charge.
-Thus, electric charge is understood as motion along the fifth dimension.
-The fact that the Lorentz force law could be understood as a geodesic in 5 dimensions was to Kaluza a primary motivation for considering the 5-dimensional hypothesis, even in the presence of the aesthetically unpleasing cylinder condition.
+Thus electric charge is understood as motion along the fifth dimension.
+The fact that the Lorentz force law could be understood as a geodesic in five dimensions was to Kaluza a primary motivation for considering the five-dimensional hypothesis, even in the presence of the aesthetically unpleasing cylinder condition.